Noninfectious occlusion of the distal Bartholin duct with resultant retention of secretions.

 University of Iowa

-CKS is an author of several studies referenced in this monograph.
+CKS is an author of a number of references cited in this monograph.

 Professor of Obstetrics and Gynecology